Geo-Silva/Aetherna-Course-Management/README.md

     `npm install -g @angular/cli@latest`

-    - The prjects need some dependencies to work properl.
+    - The project need some dependencies to work properly.
 To install the dependencies used in the project, with the project's page open in the terminal, run:

     `npm install`